Special Program Features

 - Linear Algebra and Terrorist Threats: Finding Relationships in Large Sets of Text

 - Recent Developments Towards Bio-inspired Self-healing Materials (given by an alumnus)

 These seminars are great opportunities for you to enhance your classroom experiences, meet faculty and fellow students, and learn about the wide-ranging applicability of mathematics in the world.

-Elmhurst College has an active mathematics and computer science club, a student chapter of the Mathematics Association of America, and an on-campus chapter of Pi Mu Epsilon, a National Mathematics Honorary Society.
+Elmhurst University has an active mathematics and computer science club, a student chapter of the Mathematics Association of America, and an on-campus chapter of Pi Mu Epsilon, a National Mathematics Honorary Society.
 The Department also participates in ACCA, the Associated Colleges of the Chicago Area.
 These organizations offer a wide range of activities; for example, you can participate in local and national conferences, attend seminars, and interact with working professionals, providing valuable connections and learning experience—long before you graduate.

 With prized professional skills, many Elmhurst mathematics majors jump-start their careers before graduation by taking advantage of supervised internship opportunities.
 These internships serve as an entrée into professional life and often lead to full-time employment in desirable positions.
 Another plus: you’ll receive college credit for your work.
 Recent internships have been in the financial securities area, computer programming, and logistics.